pradalma/chlorophyl-runs/README.md

 # chlorophyl-runs
-New ensemble runs, but first, run a longer spin up.
+New ensemble runs, AND run a longer spin up.
 Currently idl waiting on HHPC help desk to fix the following issue:

 forrtl: error (78): process killed (SIGTERM)